Vets-Who-Code/windows-dev-guide/README.md

 git config --global user.username "GitHub username"
 ```

-Make sure you are inputting `user.username` and not `user.name` otherwise you will overwrite your name and you will not be correctly synced to your GitHub account.
+Make sure you are inputting `user.username` and not `user.name` otherwise, you will overwrite your name and you will not be correctly synced to your GitHub account.

 You can double-check any of your settings by typing `git config --global user.name` and so on.
 To make any changes just type the necessary command again as in the examples above.